LeisureLink/gce-inventory/README.md

 gce-inventory --list
 ```

-The default output might look something like this (pretty-printed):
+The default output might look something like this (pretty-printed and elided):

 ```json
 {